The Guild (web series): Season 6 (2012–2013)

 Vork, who has gotten through with an argument with Madeline about his personal goals, confronts Floyd about his unanswered complaints about The Game.
-This gets his character permanently banned, and he retaliates by protesting and gaining support from other gamers.
+That gets his character permanently banned, and he retaliates by protesting and gaining support from other gamers.
 Meanwhile, Bladezz is forced to spend time with Wiggly while Clara continues making videos.
 When Clara becomes Internet-famous, other parents turn to her for advice, one of them being Bladezz's mother.
 Clara encourages her to keep dating Bruiser, causing Bladezz to convince Wiggly to quit his job.

 The underwater expansion patch notes are leaked onto the Internet, greatly intensifying the protest.
 Codex is unsuccessful in finding the culprit but convinces Floyd to release the expansion pack anyway.
 Donovan reveals to Tink that he was the one who caused the leak in order to push Floyd to release the expansion pack, and Tink tells him that Codex and Vork are in the same guild.
 He uses this information against Floyd to blame the leak on Codex and gets her fired.
 Vork's protest culminates in a riot, but his acts have renewed Madeline's faith in him and the two reconcile.

 As her final act for Floyd, Codex quells the rioters by questioning their acts and informing that their poor attitudes contributed to the problems at the Game HQ.
 Floyd unexpectedly steps out and challenges the crowd to insult him to his face instead of typing online insults, but the entire crowd congratulate him on his work and cite their insecurities as part of their bad behaviors.
 Inspired, Floyd announces a troll-themed add-on for the Game.
 By the end of the day, Clara is successful in convincing Bruiser to break up with Bladezz's mother and secures a position at a vlogging network, Tink and Donovan begin a relationship, and Zaboo discovers his real-life Sabina.
 Codex, happy with getting her job back and realizing how much her friends are loyal to her, makes a final vlog and tearily shuts down her computer, bringing the season (and the series) to a close.